ugritchaichana/earthquake-bot-discord/README.md

 ---

-Developed by [Your Name/Organization]
+Developed by [Ugrit Chaichana]
-For more information or to report issues, please contact [your-email/contact]
+For more information or to report issues, please contact [ugritchaichana13@gmail.com] Discord : [leidenb_]